 I like streaming because of the convenience.
-But lately I’ve been trying to support more artists by purchasing their catalog on Bandcamp.
+But lately, I’ve been trying to support more artists by purchasing their catalogues on Bandcamp.
 Weirdly, I still stream their music on Spotify after I buy it.
 Again, out of convenience.
-But hopefully my fractions of pennies per stream will someday buy my favorite artists a peanut butter and jelly sandwich or a kombucha.
+But hopefully, my fractions of pennies per stream will someday buy my favourite artists a peanut butter and jelly sandwich or a kombucha.

 I used to have a big vinyl collection but I’ve now slimmed my collection down to a case that holds 200 records.
-I remember going into one of my favorite bars called Tubby’s in Kingston, NY and noticing their vinyl collection.
-I remember asking how they curated their collection and the owner said, we picked out our 200 favorite records that fit this room.
+One memory of mine is going into one of my favourite bars called Tubby’s in Kingston, NY and noticing their vinyl collection.
+I remember asking how they curated their collection and the owner said, we picked out our 200 favourite records that fit this room.
 No matter which record we pick, it feels right.
 I also had an experience in an Airbnb in Montreal where there was a small vinyl collection.
 As I looked around the apartment I realized that these 50 records were the perfect collection for this particular place.

 These two experiences made me rethink accumulating records.
 If I buy a new LP, then one needs to leave.
 That’s my goal with my 200 LPs.
 They’re the soundtrack of my living room in the Catskills.
 If I lived in a different house I’d probably need a different set of 200 albums.

 Where do you do most of your music listening?

 Most of my music consumption happens either in my home or on hikes now.
 One demand I made from my wife when we purchased our house was to have a Sonos speaker in each room.
 So we’re constantly flinging music to various rooms of the house.
 It can be interesting sometimes to walk from one room where I’m listening to jazz to another where my wife is listening to French pop.